Multi-Core Aligned Tiling

 The following figure shows the strategies of tiling the M, N, and K axes.

 - Matrix A is tiled into multiple tiles of singleCoreM along the M axis and multiple tiles of singleCoreK along the K axis.
-A single core processes data of the size of singleCoreM x singleCoreK.
+A single core processes data of the size of singleCoreM × singleCoreK.

 - Matrix B is tiled into multiple tiles of singleCoreK along the K axis and into multiple tiles of singleCoreN along the N axis.
-A single core processes data of the size of singleCoreK x singleCoreN.
+A single core processes data of the size of singleCoreK × singleCoreN.

 - In the CUBE_ONLY (with only Cube computation) scenario, the CUBE_ONLY mode is used as an example.

-The Matmul matrix computation scenario with multiple cores.
+Matmul with multiple cores.

 Restrictions